hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 `geo_location` Configures the geographic locations the data is replicated to and supports the following:

-* `prefix` - (Optional) The string used to generate the document endpoints for this region.
-If not specified it defaults to `${cosmosdb_account.name}-${location}`.
-Changing this causes the location to be deleted and re-provisioned and cannot be changed for the location with failover priority `0`.
 * `location` - (Required) The name of the Azure region to host replicated data.
 * `failover_priority` - (Required) The failover priority of the region.
 A failover priority of `0` indicates a write region.
 The maximum value for a failover priority = (total number of regions - 1).
 Failover priority values must be unique for each of the regions in which the database account exists.
 Changing this causes the location to be re-provisioned and cannot be changed for the location with failover priority `0`.